targ8practice/CNRPG/Rules Modules/Modus Operandi Rules Module ver 0.01.md

 ### Arcane Power
 Your knowledge of the Arcane Arts allows you to tap into your innate Arcane power.
 Spell casting focus is Arcane and you use Intellect as your casting attribute:

-* Force missile - Deal damage equal to the difference between DS and ASR
+* Force missile(DS 5)  - Deal damage equal to the difference between DS and ASR
-* Dancing Lights - you have 4 small lights appear around you for the duration of combat, you can command these lights to hover where you like.
+* Dancing Lights (DS 3) -  you have 4 small lights appear around you for the duration of combat, you can command these lights to hover where you like.
-* Force Armor - gain +1 armour rating for the duration of combat.
+* Force Armor (DS 4) - gain +1 armour rating for the duration of combat.
 ### Spiritual Persuasion
 You have a spiritual connection to a deity or local spirit and you're able to persuade them to grant you spells.
 The spell casting focus is Divine and you use Presence as your casting attribute

-* Heal - Restore health equal to the difference between DS and ASR
+* Heal (DS 6) - Restore health equal to the difference between DS and ASR
-* Protective Ward - Gain +1 armour rating for the duration of combat
+* Protective Ward (DS 4) - Gain +1 armour rating for the duration of combat
-* Bless - For the duration of combat, you boost party morale.
-All party members in range gain +1 AS to the next skill check they make.
+* Bless (DS 4)- Grant the target a +1 to the next Action check they make.

 >**Spell casting**
 >
 >You have either arcane gifts or a connection to a deity that grants you the ability to cast spells.
-When casting spells, you make a Magic action  check (Casting Attribute + Modus Operandi + Focus).
+When casting spells, you make an Action Check (Casting Attribute + Modus Operandi + Focus).
 If you don't have any points in a Spellcasting focus, it will cost you a point in Vitality to attempt to cast a spell.
 Be warned though, failure to pass the check may result in a negative consequence rather than a positive one.

 ### Exploit Weakness
-When you surprise a target or you're attacking the same target that's engaged with another player, add +1 to damage rolls
+When you surprise a target or you're attacking the same target that's engaged with another player, add +1 to damage rolls.
 ### Combat Ready
-You excel in the art of combat, add +1 Action Score when attacking with a weapon.
-You also add your MO to your initiative.
+You excel in the art of combat, Add your Modus Operandi to all offensive, defensive and Initiative action checks.
 ### Know It All
 Your esoteric knowledge about a lot of subjects means you can convey this knowledge to other characters.
 As an Action, you make a Difficulty Score 6 check (You action score is Intelligence + MO+ focus) to assist a character in a task.
 If you pass the check, you grant them a +1 to their Action Score.
 But if you fail the roll, the Difficulty Score of the check increases by 1 instead.
 ### Be Prepared